jyourstone/jellyfin-smartplaylist-plugin/README.md

 #### **🎯 Example Use Cases**

-**Custom Scheduling Examples:**
+**Custom scheduling examples:**
-- **Daily Random Mix**: Random sorted playlist with Daily schedule at 6:00 AM → fresh random order every morning
+- **Daily Random Mix**: Random-sorted playlist with a Daily schedule at 6:00 AM → fresh random order every morning.
-- **Weekly Discoveries**: New content playlist with Weekly schedule on Sunday at 8:00 PM → weekly refresh for weekend planning
+- **Weekly Discoveries**: New-content playlist with a Weekly schedule on Sunday at 8:00 PM → weekly refresh for weekend planning.
-- **Monthly Archive**: Year-based movie playlist with Monthly schedule on the 1st at 2:00 AM → monthly refresh for archival content
+- **Monthly Archive**: Year-based movie playlist with a Monthly schedule on the 1st at 2:00 AM → monthly refresh for archival content.
-- **Background Refresh**: Mood-based music playlist with 4-hour intervals → regular updates without being intrusive
+- **Background Refresh**: Mood-based music playlist with 4-hour intervals → regular updates without being intrusive.

 **Auto-Refresh Examples:**
 - **Continue Watching**: NextUnwatched playlist with auto-refresh on all changes → instant updates when episodes are watched